Subrogation: What It Is and How It Works

-This process of reimbursing your insurance company for the bills it covered is known as subrogation.
+This process of reimbursing insurance carriers for the bills that were covered is known as subrogation.

-Subrogation is typically done behind the scenes and without much effort from you, however, you should know your subrogation rights just in case there is a mistake that costs you money or the right to file a future claim.
+These settlements are typically done behind the scenes and without much effort from you.
+However, you should know your rights just in case there is a mistake that costs you money or the right to file a future claim.

 What is subrogation?

-Subrogation refers to an insurance company seeking reimbursement from the person or entity legally responsible for an accident after the insurer has paid out money on behalf of its insured.
+The term refers to insurance carriers seeking reimbursement from the person or entity legally responsible for an accident after the insurer has paid out money on behalf of its insured.
 This could include any money paid out for property damage, deductible amounts, diminished value, pain and suffering, loss of consortium, etc.

-The definition of subrogation is the substitution of one person or group by another in respect of a debt or insurance claim, accompanied by the transfer of any associated rights and duties.
+The definition is the substitution of one person or group by another in respect of a debt or insurance claim, accompanied by the transfer of any associated rights and duties.

-If the accident was your fault, you are responsible for the damages caused.
+If you are the party at fault in an accident, you are responsible for the damages caused.
 The other driver’s insurance company will likely subrogate against you or your insurance company to pay for the damage to their insured’s car and/or medical bills.
-If you need to negotiate with an insurance company about any damages or subrogation rights, consult with an attorney.
+If you need to negotiate with an insurance company about any damages or insurance subrogation claims, consult with an attorney.